Shajar al-Durr: Background

-Shajar al-Durr was of Turkic or Armenian origin, and described by historians as a beautiful, pious and intelligent woman.
+Like many of the "slave-aristocracy" at the time (such as the mamluks), Shajar al-Durr was likely of Turkic or Armenian origin, and described by historians as a beautiful, pious, and intelligent woman.
 She was purchased as a slave by As-Salih Ayyub in the Levant before he became a Sultan and accompanied him and Mamluk Rukn al-Din Baybars al-Salihi (not the Baibars who became a Sultan) to Al Karak during his detention there in 1239.
 Later when As-Salih Ayyub became a Sultan in 1240 she went with him to Egypt and gave birth to their son Khalil who was called al-Malik al-Mansour.
 Some time after the birth, As-Salih Ayyub married her.

 In April 1249, As-Salih Ayyub, who was gravely sick in Syria, returned to Egypt and went to Ashmum-Tanah, near Damietta after he heard that King Louis IX of France had assembled a crusader army in Cyprus and was about to launch an attack against Egypt.
 In June 1249, the crusaders landed in the abandoned town of Damietta, at the mouth of the river Nile.
 As-Salih Ayyub was carried on a stretcher to his palace in the better-protected town of Al Mansurah where he died on 22 November 1249 after ruling Egypt for nearly 10 years.
 Shajar al-Durr informed Emir Fakhr ad-Din ibn as-Shaikh (commander of all the Egyptian army) and Tawashi Jamal ad-Din Muhsin (the chief eunuch who controlled the palace) of the Sultan's death but as the country was under attack by the crusaders they decided to conceal his death.
 The coffined body of the Sultan was transported in secret by boat to the castle on al-Rudah island in the Nile.
 Although the deceased Sultan had not left any testimony concerning who should succeed him after his death, Faris ad-Din Aktai was sent to Hasankeyf to call al-Muazzam Turanshah, the son of the deceased Sultan.
 The eyewitness observers who were alive and in Egypt at the time of the Sultan's death state that documents were forged by a servant who could copy the Sultan's handwriting.
 Emir Fakhr ad-Din began issuing decrees and giving Sultanic orders and this small circle of advisors succeeded in convincing the people and the other government officials that the Sultan was only ill rather than dead.
 Shajar al-Durr continued to have food prepared for the sultan and brought to his tent.
 High officials, the Sultan's Mamluks and soldiers were ordered – by the will of the "ill" Sultan – to swear an oath of loyalty to the Sultan, his heir Turanshah and the Atabeg Fakhr ad-Din Yussuf.